-The Foundation’s mission is to support projects that improve energy efficiency, advance the development, and use of renewable energy resources, and protect both natural areas and wildlife habitat in communities throughout Illinois.
-Since the Foundation’s beginning, it has supported over 3,600 energy efficiency projects, over 700 renewable energy projects, and more than 650 natural areas projects.
+The Foundation’s mission is to support projects that improve energy efficiency, advance the development, and use of renewable energy resources, and to protect natural areas and wildlife habitat in communities throughout Illinois.
+Since the Foundation’s beginning, it has supported over 3,600 energy efficiency projects, over 700 renewable energy projects, and more than 690 natural areas projects.
 The energy program grants have demonstrated that adopting energy efficiency measures and using renewable energy resources makes both environmental and financial sense.
 The Foundation’s natural areas grants have protected more than 33,000 acres of natural areas and wildlife habitat.

 Natural Areas Programs

 Projects supported through our Natural Areas programs have protected more than 33,000 acres of natural areas and wildlife habitat that are now available for the public to enjoy.
 In addition to assisting grantees to protect natural areas through acquisition the Foundation has provided several conservation organizations assistance enabling them to strengthen their organizations, steward their preserves and develop additional resources to care for their land.

 The Foundation’s Natural Areas program continued to be active in 2022 awarding 42 grants.
 The total value of the grants awarded is $17.9 million.